eksctl-io/eksctl/CONTRIBUTING.md

 We recommend that you regularly rebase from master of the original repo to keep your branch up to date.

+Please ensure that `Allow edits and access to secrets by maintainers` is checked.
+While the maintainers will of course wait for you to edit your own work, if you are unresponsive for over a week, they may add corrections or even complete the work for you, especially if what you are contributing is very cool :metal: .

 PRs which adhere to our guidelines are more likely to be accepted (when opening the PR, please use the checklist in the template):